georgeflanagin/containerize/README.md

     advantages to collecting the container construction into a single directory.
 - Place this script in the directory.
-- Run it with an argument that will be the name of the container.
+- Run this script with an argument that will be the name of the container.

 ```bash
 ./containerize.sh mycontainername
 ```

-You will have these directories and files, and the editor will open the `install.sh` file and the `Containerfile` for editing.
+You will have these subdirectories and files, and the editor will open the `install.sh` file and the `Containerfile` for editing.